IBM/cloud-native-starter/workshop/01-introduction.md

 * **Leverage platforms as much as possible – do as little as possible in language-specific frameworks**

-The advantage of using Kubernetes and Istio for features like traffic management is, that these features are language agnostic.
+> The advantage of using Kubernetes and Istio for features like traffic management is, that these features are language agnostic.
 Cloud-native applications can be, and often are, polyglot.
 This allows developers to pick the best possible languages for the specific tasks.

 * **Use open-source components for the core services of the application only**

-Pretty much everyone loves open source.
+> Pretty much everyone loves open source.
 For example the Java stack leverages [OpenJ9](https://www.eclipse.org/openj9/), [OpenJDK](https://openjdk.java.net/) from [AdoptOpenJDK](https://adoptopenjdk.net/), [OpenLiberty](https://openliberty.io/) and [MicroProfile](https://microprofile.io/).
 [Kubernetes](https://kubernetes.io/) and [Istio](https://istio.io/) are obviously open source projects as well.

 * **Make the first-time experience as simple as possible**

-The example application shows several features working together, see below for details.
+> The example application shows several features working together, see below for details.
 There are also scripts to deploy services very easily, basically one script per service, similar to the **‘cf push’** experience for Cloud Foundry applications.

 * **Be able to run the application in different environments**

-Fortunately, this is one of the main advantages of Kubernetes since you can run workloads on-premises, hybrid or public cloud infrastructures.
+> Fortunately, this is one of the main advantages of Kubernetes since you can run workloads on-premises, hybrid or public cloud infrastructures.
 The repo has instructions how to deploy the application to Minikube and to the managed IBM Cloud Kubernetes Service.

 ---

 ## 2. **Microservices and Web app**

 These are the responsibilities of the different microservices and the Web app.

-All mircoservices in this project built on Java are organized in following packages:

-* apis
-* business
-* data
+The implementation organization of these services do focus to follow the clean architecture software design **philosophy**.

 ---

 ### 2.1 **Web app**

-The Web app is the UI to display the given entries.
+The Web app is the UI to display the given entries and is built with **VUE**.
 Here you can see a picture of the **Web app** UI.

 ![cns-introduction-01](images/cns-introduction-01.png)